Resource Recovery Reports

 *This data was originally published on December 22, 2022.
 The data was revised on February 22, 2023 due to a miscalculation.

-The chart below provides further details of the sector’s 2020 performance against targets outlined in the regulation.
+The chart below provides further details of the sector’s 2020 recovery against targets outlined in the regulation.

 All Tires Collection Rate (collection/annual average supply)77%